DAVID GREENE, HOST:

 ULABY: That's Bill Livek.
 He runs a company called Rentrak.
 It's kind of like Nielsen.
 Nielsen uses its own devices to track TV viewing habits.
 Rentrak gathers data from our cable and satellite boxes, about what we watch and when we watch it.

 LIVEK: Over a hundred million anonymous television sets report in.

 ULABY: Livek says Rentrak works with advertisers to combine its data about TV viewing with consumer data gathered other ways.

 LIVEK: Whether loyalty cards that we have at our grocery store or drugstore, or the auto registrations that are publicly available.

 FUHRER: Traditionally, Nielsen has talked about, you know, measuring the audience in a reach fashion.
 How many people did my program or ad reach?
-We're laying on top of that now the concept of residents.
-You know, did it change people's attitudes?
+We're laying on top of that now the concept of resonance - you know, did it change people's attitudes?

 ULABY: And they measure if it changes people's behavior.
 Nielsen still rules audience measurements, says analyst Tom Adams.
 His clients include both Nielsen and Rentrak.
 He says Nielsen was smart to start measuring streaming video and Twitter chatter and watching TV on new devices.
 And he says maybe it's time to start rethinking how it measures when shows are watched.
 Nielsen TV ratings count shows viewed within three or seven days after they air.

 TOM ADAMS: They have this challenge of a lot of the DVR watching going on outside of the Nielsen window, and the parallel challenge of a lot of viewership moving to Web-based services that just don't yield anything that's equivalent to a ratings point.

 ULABY: Nielsen and Rentrak are explicit about protecting consumers' anonymity and privacy.
 But Adams says there's still a ton of data being mined.